keflavich/blog/content/understanding_mmlfs.rst

 The `ALMA-IMF program
 <https://almascience.nrao.edu/observing/highest-priority-projects#flyout_2017.1.01355.L>`_,
-which I am co-leading with Frederique Motte, has the broad goal of understanding the formation of the IMF in the Galaxy.
+which I am co-leading with Frederique Motte, Patricio Sanhueza, and Fabien Louvet, has the broad goal of understanding the formation of the IMF in the Galaxy.
 In practice, we will measure some form of 1 mm luminosity function.
 In the long term, we may be able to obtain some additional constraints on the internal temperature